 Cricut Chipboard requires the Cricut Maker and the Cricut Knife Blade!
 If you don’t have a Maker, it’s a great time to get one – the Cricut online store is always having sales, plus there are great bundle deals on Amazon.

-How do you Make DIY Coasters with your Cricut?
+How do you a Make Coaster with a Cricut?

 Add the “Cheers Y’all” image and resize to fit your coasters.
 Copy and paste the image so you have 4 “Cheers Y’all” designs, like I did: